maazahmed23456/RTL-to-GDSII-of-Floating-Point-Multiplier/README.md

 # Floating-Point-Multiplier
-Design of a multiplier architecture that operates upon IEEE 754 single precision floating point numbers
+Complete RLT to GDSII flow of a multiplier architecture that operates upon IEEE 754 single precision floating point numbers

 ## A Glance at the FP Multiplier Architecture